infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_robust_ios.md

 ##### Using accessibility identifiers

-Every user interface element should have a unique [accessibility identifier](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) which will define it.
-Identifiers should not be reused, except where this is by design (i.e. the same exact element exists in several different locations).
-This property is not actually part of the accessibility context, but is rather used to differentiate between objects programmatically.
+Every user interface element should have a unique [accessibility identifier](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier), which will define it.
+Identifiers should not be reused except where this is by design (i.e. the same exact element exists in several different locations).
+This property is not actually part of the accessibility context but is rather used to differentiate between objects programmatically.

 ```swift
 submitFormButton.accessibilityIdentifier = "submit-form-button"
 ```

-For iterative elements, such as lists and tables there are two approaches: if the elements don't need to be distinguishable from each other for UI testing purposes (or some other explicit need) then using a single accessibility identifier for all elements is acceptable, otherwise the identifier could be suffixed with an index or more concrete information regarding it's meaning.
+There are two approaches for iterative elements, such as lists and tables; if the elements don't need to be distinguishable from each other for UI testing purposes (or some other explicit need), then using a single accessibility identifier for all elements is acceptable.
+Otherwise the identifier could be suffixed with an index or more concrete information regarding its meaning.

 ```swift
 func tableView(